-Hambleton, a Democrat, was the representative for Maryland's 1st congressional district from 1869 to 1873.
+Hambleton was the representative for Maryland’s 1st congressional district and was a Democrat.
+He served from 1869 to 1873.

 From Mar 1869 to Mar 1873, Hambleton missed 563 of 1,150 roll call votes, which is 49.0%.
 This is much worse than the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.